 Tie in the legs.
-I use the sili legs on the bottom and the medium sized round rubber legs on top.
-The heavier round rubber adds more stability to the pattern when its on the water's surface.
+Originally, I tied sili legs on the bottom and the medium sized round rubber legs on top (as in the photo).
+I've reversed that since I believe the heavier round rubber on the bottom adds more stability to the pattern in the water.

 Double whip finish with 4-5 wraps each.